 Master of Science in Education in Educational Psychology and Research

-The department of Educational Psychology (EPSY) offers the Educational Psychology and Research (EPR) program leading to a Master of Science in Education (M.S.Ed.) degree.
-This program includes instruction within two specialized areas of emphasis referred to as "tracks:" Development & Learning (D&L) and Research, Evaluation, Measurement and Statistics (REMS).
+The Educational Psychology and Research (EPR) M.S.E.
+36-credit hour program includes instruction within two specialized areas of emphasis referred to as concentrations: Development & Learning (D&L) and Research, Evaluation, Measurement and Statistics (REMS).

-The Development & Learning track for the M.S.Ed. degree program prepares students for work in schools, nonprofit agencies, and other applied settings, or for future doctoral training.
+The Development & Learning concentration prepares students for work in schools, nonprofit agencies, and other applied settings, or for future doctoral training.
 The program includes coursework in the areas of human development, learning and cognition, and educational research methods, as well as completion of a master's thesis or project.
-The M.S.Ed. is typically completed in 2-3 years of full-time study.
+The M.S.E. is typically completed in 2-3 years of full-time study.